• Full Time

 Responsibilities Include:

 The Shop Supervisor (Foreman) is responsible for overseeing day-to-day shop floor operations, ensuring safe, efficient, and high-quality execution of fabrication, maintenance, and refurbishment activities.
-This role provides direct supervision to trades personnel (mechanics, electricians, welders, technicians) and acts as the link between production teams, engineering, project management, and operations leadership.
-This role operates in a fast-paced, delivery-driven rail and industrial environment where timelines are tight, coordination is complex, and safety is non-negotiable.
+This role requires the direct supervision to trades personnel (mechanics, electricians, welders, technicians) and act as the link between production teams, engineering, project management, and operations leadership while actively participating in hands-on production work.

 • Supervise daily shop activities, assigning work and coordinating tasks across trades to meet production and project schedules.